- You do not have any products in your shopping cart yet.

 This product is made from reclaimed wood and meets the requirements for sustainable furniture production.
 By using high-quality Suar, robust processing, and timeless design, this piece of furniture contributes to environmentally friendly and responsible manufacturing.

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature coming to your home – and that is exactly why it needs special attention.
-Here we explain in detail and step by step how to care for your table, set it up properly, and protect it long-term from damage such as cracks, warping, or stains.
+It is a piece of nature coming to your home – and therefore it needs special attention.
+Here we explain in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
 Because these surfaces have different structures, it is important to know how to treat each table optimally.